• Skip to primary navigation

 Home > Featured Help for Loved One > How to Convince the Man in My Life to Go to Therapy

-December 22, 2020 By Kristina Robb-Dover
+October 17, 2024 By Kristina Robb-Dover

 How to Convince the Man in My Life to Go to Therapy

 Sometimes life throws a curveball, and everything feels a bit off-kilter.
 At times like this, relationships can get dicey, especially if money is an issue and employment woes are at the forefront.
-For many people, recent developments such as heighted confinement at home have contributed to emotional, psychological, even physical difficulties that result in or exacerbate substance abuse, problem drug or alcohol use, and frayed family and personal dynamics.
+For many people, recent developments such as heightened confinement at home have contributed to emotional, psychological, and even physical difficulties that result in or exacerbate substance abuse, problem drug or alcohol use, and frayed family and personal dynamics.
 If this strikes a chord, are you looking for ways to get your man to go to therapy?

-According to the Centers for Disease Control and Prevention (CDC), in late June 2020 in the United States, during the initial widespread contagion of COVID-19, 40 percent of individuals surveyed said they’d struggled with issues of mental health or substance abuse, and thoughts of suicide.
+According to the Centers for Disease Control (CDC), in late June 2020 in the United States, during the initial widespread contagion of COVID-19, 40 percent of individuals surveyed said they’d struggled with issues of mental health or substance abuse, and thoughts of suicide.

 Findings from a study by BMJ Open, an online journal, already showed soaring increases in the “diseases of despair,” including substance abuse, suicidal thoughts/behaviors, and alcohol dependency covering the years 2009-2018.
 The current pandemic only exacerbates the trend toward increasing diseases of despair.